 Also, remember that hypnagogic imagery can be very abstract or very straight-forward – it is quite unpredictable.
 Sometimes it takes a while to interpret what you have experienced.
 Sometimes the material of your mind won’t be relevant to your question or intention.
 Keep practicing.
 Often images, words, sounds, and sensations may feel completely unrelated to your question.
 But when you revisit them a few days later, something may ‘click’ and you might suddenly discover how pertinent and symbolic they are.

 8. Meditate on your discovery – After you have interpreted your hypnagogic content, sit and reflect on it.
 Meditate on its implications, lessons, and advice.
 I encourage you to journal about your experiences with hypnagogia as it will deepen your capacity to learn and grow from the practice.
 Learn more about how to journal.

 Hypnagogia is a trippy, fascinating, kaleidoscopic world full of endless potential and possibility.
 Best of all, it provides an easy gateway to your unconscious mind.
-By taking advantage of this fleeting state of mind, you have the opportunity and ability to solve problems, gain guidance, and experience more peace and inner Wholeness.
+By taking advantage of this fleeting state of mind, you have the opportunity and ability to solve problems, gain guidance, and experience more inner peace and Wholeness.

 Have you experimented with hypnagogic imagery before?
 Please share any tips or insights you have below!